 Potential candidates for the Citizens Academy must be at least 21 years of age, must have no prior felony convictions, must live or work within the jurisdiction of the local FBI field office, and must pass a background check.

-Applications are currently being accepted for the spring 2016 Citizens Academy, which will be held in Orlando.
-The application deadline is February 5, 2016.
+Applications are currently being accepted for the fall 2016 Citizens Academy, which will be held in Tampa beginning September 22, 2016.
+The application deadline is July 15, 2016.
 Due to high demand, the selection process is competitive and acceptance is not guaranteed.